-In this view, you will see how the candidates match against the set assessment profile where they will be categorized as either Excellent, Good or Mixed fit.
-The assessment profile determines the criteria the candidates are evaluated against where different assessment profiles may have different weighting between personality and logic results.
-Learn more about Alva’s assessment profiles HERE.
+In this view, you will see how the candidates match against the set test profile where they will be categorized as either Excellent, Good or Mixed fit.
+The test profile determines the criteria the candidates are evaluated against where different test profiles may have different weighting between personality and logic results.
+Learn more about Alva’s test profiles HERE.
 You can also see how the personality and logic results drive the overall role fit respectively.

 *The key to build great teams is to ensure you use predictive metrics of success on the job.
 By using Alva assessments as the first step in the recruitment process you ensure you are giving all possible talents a chance to be included, free from biases, to help you truly identify the top high potential talents for the role.